Brown Universidy

 Home | Research Projects | Publications | People | Links | Resources | Contact Us

 The Contested Illnesses Research Group was established in 1999, based on grants from the Robert Wood Johnson Foundation and the National Science Foundation.
-At present, the Group has funded projects through the National Science Foundation and National Institute of Environmental Health Sciences.
+At present, the Group has funded projects through the National Science Foundation, the National Institutes of Health, and the National Institute of Environmental Health Sciences.

 This multidisciplinary project began initially to study disputes over environmental causes of asthma, breast cancer, and Gulf War Illnesses.
 Over time, the scope of our inquiry has expanded to examine the formation and impact of Health Social Movements more generally.